Stocks turn red, pound finds some peace

 “Nothing has happened in the last 24 hours to dissuade us from the view that we are headed in the direction of an Article 50 delay, a softer Brexit or no Brexit,” said Ray Attrill, head of FX strategy at NAB.

-All of which left the pound steady at $1.2872 GBP=, though still short of Monday's peak at $1.2929.
-It reached a seven-week low against the euro before steadying at 88.50 pence EURGBP=.
+All of which left the pound steady at $1.2872, though still short of Monday’s peak at $1.2929.
+It reached a seven-week low against the euro before steadying at 88.50 pence.

-In commodity markets, palladium XPD= hit record highs thanks to increasing demand and lower supply.
-Spot gold XAU= was little changed at $1,294.91 per ounce.
+In commodity markets, palladium hit record highs thanks to increasing demand and lower supply.
+Spot gold was little changed at $1,294.91 per ounce.

 Oil prices eased as traders worried about the strength of demand in the United States after its gasoline stockpiles grew last week more than analysts had expected.